GusevVictor/devops-ovpn/README.md

 # devops-ovpn
 There is my sample mini devops openvpn server project.
 It contains ansible and terraform code.

-The project comes from two main parts.
+The project consist with two main parts.

 The first part is terrafrom code.
 I run it like this one:
 ```